 When looking at house and contents insurance for over 60s, home emergency cover is going to be increasingly important.
 It is much more than additional protection on your home insurance.
 It is an important part of your property insurance investment and can provide relief against expensive events.
 Home systems sometimes break, and without home emergency cover insurance you will be left picking up the cost of repairs.

-Emerald Life provides home emergency cover as part of its standard buildings and contents insurance policy instead of optional extras like other carriers.
+Emerald Life can provide home emergency cover on top of its standard buildings and contents insurance policy instead of optional extras like other carriers.
 For our customers, this removes the stress and cost of having to find separate cover for heating, boilers, drainage, and electrics.

 What’s Available in Home Emergency Cover